earik87/visualize-ultrafast-data/README.md

 For dashboard users, you do not need anything other than browser.
 For developers who want to improve this app or develop their own, followings are needed;
-- Python (source code is in Python language)
+- Python (source code is in Python language).
-- Jupyter Notebook (to visualize the plots)
+- Jupyter Notebook.
-- Panel and Holoviews from holoviz.
+- Panel and Holoviews from holoviz family.
 - Heroku (for deployment).

 ## Built With

-The dashboard is built on a high-level python apps; [panel](https://panel.holoviz.org/), [holoviews](http://holoviews.org/index.html).
+The dashboard is built on a high-level python apps; [panel](https://panel.holoviz.org/), [holoviews](http://holoviews.org/index.html).<br/>
 Deployment is provided by [heroku](https://www.heroku.com/).
 For deployment instructions, check out [minimal heroku demo](https://github.com/pyviz-demos/minimal-heroku-demo).

 ## Contributing